BackendWorks/nestjs-microservices/README.md

 ## Get started
 - `AUTO RELOAD` is enabled for docker-compose on file changes using docker volumes. so, If you do any kind of changes in local it will automatically reflect to docker containers.
-- Services included with type-safe interfaces and managed worker queues using Redis.
+- Services included with type-safe interfaces and managed worker, queues using Redis.
-- Basic flow is implemented as user, post functionality.
 - As a base gateway Kong is being used. you can get more information about Kong from.
 - To explore APIs collection here is the link of [postman](https://www.getpostman.com/collections/d1dccb090ce55fe39f0a) collection
-- ELK version - `7.5.1`
+- Logger services is implemented using ELK stack with Filebeat.

 ## Setting up an environment
 - Core dependencies such as RabbitMQ, Postgres database, Redis connection, MongoDB for particular services are required to start all services together.
 - You can use `docker-compose` to setting up all Core services Or you can install it in your own system one by one.
 - Use `example.env` as reference.
-- `kong.yml` file will be used for routing of services. so, define any new service in `kong.yml` first.
+- `kong.yml` file will be used for routing of services. so, define new service in `kong.yml` first.

 ## Installation